Hammond Castle Museum

 Hammond Castle Museum information

-Dr John Hays Hammond, Jr (1888–1965) was an electrical engineer and inventor who amassed a fortune fulfilling defense contracts.
+Dr John Hays Hammond Jr (1888–1965) was an electrical engineer and inventor who amassed a fortune fulfilling defense contracts.
 With this wealth, Hammond pursued his passion for collecting European art and architecture.
-His eccentric home is a medieval castle which he built to house all his treasures, dating from the Romanesque, medieval, Gothic and Renaissance periods.
+His eccentric home is a medieval castle that he built to house all his treasures, dating from the Romanesque, medieval, Gothic and Renaissance periods.